txt2tags/txt2tags/trunk/extras/wordpress/readme.txt

 This plugin can add Txt2tags (among others) lightweight markup to WordPress.

-To install, just download the complete version from https://wordpress.org/extend/plugins/text-control-2 or just create a text-control folder into /wp-content/plugins, and put the txt2tags.class.php extension into /wp-content/plugins/text-control-2/text-control
+- To install, just download the complete version from https://wordpress.org/extend/plugins/text-control-2

+- or just create a text-control folder into /wp-content/plugins

+- replace text-control.php with this present version

+- put the txt2tags.class.php extension into /wp-content/plugins/text-control-2/text-control (in this case, only txt2tags will be available)